joereddington/Delores/process_calendar.md

   * Set alarm
   * _Confirm time/medium with the other people_ (including re-reading emails)
   * Add any tasks about appointment to stack (including packing bags)
+    * Make a list of things you want to talk to those people about.
 * Plan food
   * Look at meals.todo.txt
   * Put meal boxes in fridge and make shopping list.